-OVERVIEW: This Texas funder supports seven coastal counties in the fields of arts and culture, education, environment, families and children, health, human services, and the public good.
-Unsolicited applications are accepted for competitive grants once per year.
+OVERVIEW: The Coastal Bend Community Foundation is a Texas funder that supports seven coastal counties in the fields of arts and culture, education, environment, families and children, health, human services, and the public good.

 FUNDING AREAS: Arts and culture, education, environment, community development, children, health, human services, animal welfare, the elderly, historical preservation, disaster relief

-IP TAKE: This is a good funder to know along the coast, regardless of what type of nonprofit you’re running.
-It’s open to pretty much anything within the service area.
+IP TAKE: This is a good funder to know along the coast because it is open to pretty much any nonprofit cause within the service area.